Welcome to the Geek Shirts HQ Designer Unlocked Interview Series where we put the best independent designers under the spotlight.

 When you create a new t shirt design, what is sort of process do you follow?

-Looking at your own portfolio what is your favourite design and why?
+Looking at your own portfolio what is your favorite design and why?

 What current projects are you working on now?
 And can we get an exclusive peek?